recallnet/rust-recall/README.md

 Timehubs support querying for total leaf count and the pair of timestamp and value stored at a given leaf index.
 It additionally supports querying for the state root and MMR peaks.
 As you push new data to the timehub, you can retrieve the underlying data at a `leaf` or other relevant data structure components like `peaks` and total `count`.
-Similar to the object store machine, the timehub stores a CID summary in its on-chain state.
+Similar to the bucket machine, the timehub stores a CID summary in its on-chain state.

 ### Accounts